 On this page:

-The Department of Chemistry participates in the university's dual major program, providing a degree with an emphasis in Chemistry and another area of study.
-The basic requirements follow a curriculum of 37 credit hours of Chemistry, 8 credit hours of mathematics, 10 credit hours of physics, as well as the university's general education requirements, and must be integrated with a corresponding program from another participating department with 36 credit hours from that major.
+You can pursue a degree with an emphasis in chemistry and another area of study as part of Wright State’s dual degree program.
+The basic requirements follow a curriculum of 37 credit hours of chemistry, 8 credit hours of mathematics, 10 credit hours of physics, as well as the university's general education requirements.
+These must be integrated with a corresponding program from another participating department with 36 credit hours from that major.

 View Bachelor of Science in Chemistry program information, degree requirements, and graduation planning strategy in the Academic Catalog.